StefanSchroeder/dietpi-radio/README.md

 ## Installing the radion application

-Clone the radio repo
+Clone the radio repo (we are in /root)

 	git clone https://github.com/StefanSchroeder/dietpi-radio.git

-	cd dietpi-radio

-	cp radio.service /etc/systemd/system
+	cp dietpi-radio/radio.service /etc/systemd/system

 	systemctl enable radio.service
+	systemctl start radio.service

 ## Usage

-If you happen to start *radio.py* from the commandline, the program can be controlled via keyboard:

-x,y for volume.

-m,y for channel selection

-z quit

-But usually (after being started via crontab) controlling via keyboard is not possible nor desired.
+After the next reboot the radio application will automatically start.

 Use the rotary encoder to control the volume.
 Press the knob to switch to the next channel.

+The URLs of radio channels are listed in the JSON file.
+The *current* variable indicates the initial channel.
+The *volume* variable indicates the initial volume.
+The *amixer* variable indicates the name of the audio device as indicated by the *amixer* command.

 # OPEN POINTS